Scheduling with Gaps: New Models and Algorithms: Preliminaries

 \paragraph{Shifting blocks.} To improve the running time, some of our algorithms use assumptions about possible locations of the blocks in an optimal schedule.
 The general idea is that each block can be shifted, without affecting the objective function, to a location where it will contain either a deadline or a release time.
 The following lemma (that is implicit in~\cite{Baptiste-etal-07}) is useful for this purpose.
 We formulate the lemma for leftward shifts; an analogous lemma can be formulated for rightward shifts and for deadlines instead of release times.

-\begin{lemma} Assume that all jobs on input have different release times.
+\begin{lemma} Assume that all jobs in the instance have different release times.
 Let $B = [u,v]$ be a block in a schedule such that the job scheduled at $v$ has release time strictly before $v$.
 Then $B$ can be shifted leftward by one slot, in the sense that the jobs in $B$ can be scheduled in the interval $[u-1,v-1]$. \end{lemma}